 I was delighted to learn about the Center for Cowboy Ethics and Leadership in Austin, Texas from an article posted by Cowboys & Indians Magazine on the occasion of the Roy Rogers Centennial.
-What a perfect person to illustrate this blog article on ethics than Roy Rogers, one of the most trusted Americans who ever lived.
+What a perfect person to illustrate this blog article on ethics, Roy Rogers, one of the most trusted Americans who ever lived.

 When I think of “cowboy ethics,” I recall my youth watching Roy Rogers on television.
 What a wonderful role model he was for American children of my generation, and for children of my parents’ generation as well.

-To quote the article, “He was as good as they come.
+“He was as good as they come.
 He was a straight shooter and could sit a horse as if he were born in the saddle.
 He could yodel like nobody’s business.
 He walked the straight and narrow in his hand-tooled boots and lived by a code worthy of his white Stetson.”

 James P. Owen and the Center for Cowboy Ethics and Leadership focus on the values that are part of our heritage,